jamietre/iter8/README.md

 Join two sequences, and return a single new sequence.

 The default behavior assumes that the two sequences are `key-value pairs` with *unique keys* and the key will be used to join them.
-It returns a new sequence of key-value pairs, where the value is result of invoking `mergeCallback(left, right, key)` for the *value* of each matched entries, and the key that matched them.
+It returns a new sequence, where the value is result of invoking `mergeCallback(left, right, key)` for the *value* of each matched entries.

 You can provide an `joinOn` clause to use sequences of any kind, including supporting sequences with duplicate keys.